 CIF | Cost, Insurance and Freight |

-Download: Click here to download a PDF overview of the Incoterms 2020.
+Download: Click here to download a PDF overview.

-Under the EXW term, the seller makes the goods available to the buyer at a specified location.
+Under the EXW term, the seller provides the goods to the buyer at a specified location.
 This location may be the seller's premises or another designated site, such as an off-site manufacturing facility or a logistics warehouse.

-Note: The International Chamber of Commerce (ICC) advises using this clause only for domestic shipments since the seller has no obligation to handle customs clearance for export.
+Note: The International Chamber of Commerce (ICC) recommends using this clause only for domestic shipments, as the seller has no obligation to handle customs clearance for export.

 There are two procedures for the FCA term:

-The transfer of costs and risks takes place at the time of delivery.
+The transfer of costs and risks occurs at the time of delivery.
 The goods are considered "delivered" once they have been loaded onto the buyer's provided means of transportation.
-From this point onward, all costs and risks are borne by the buyer.
+From this point forward, the buyer is responsible for all costs and risks.

 Under CPT, the transfer of costs and risks occurs at different locations.